-Sébastien Soleille, BNP Paribas' Global Head of Energy Transition and Environment, responds to the key questions arising from the IPPC's latest special report.
+Sébastien Soleille, BNP Paribas' Global Head of Energy Transition and Environment, responds to the key questions arising from the IPCC's latest special report.

 - The impact of global warming of 1.5°C above pre-industrial levels

 - The global greenhouse gas

 (GHG) emission "pathways" that could be compatible with limiting global warming

 at a maximum of 1.5°C above pre-industrial levels

 CC: Sébastien, you've been working on various sustainability issues for much of your life.
 Could you provide us with some context around this report and its objectives?